forj-oss/forjj-contribs/README.md

 ```bash
 <plugin script> create/update/maintain [flags]
 ```
+A special flag --data is used by forjj to send out the reposdata information to an upstream plugin.
+This data is in json format.

 If flags are valid, it must returns data in JSON and return code null.

+**NOTE:** To be honest, today, even if the code is maintained to support this case, I do not have any code running like that.
+All plugins that I created implements the REST API plugin model in GO.

+So, there is no guarantee this case to work properly.

 ### For REST API service plugin: